brianna-mitri/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
 An ETL pipeline was built using Python and SQL.
 The raw data files were first transformed and normalized into tables.
-Then and Entity Relationship Diagram (ERD) was defined for the tables and the database was created in PostgreSQL.
+Then an Entity Relationship Diagram (ERD) was defined for the tables and the database was created in PostgreSQL.

 ## Steps
 1) Run the Jupyter notebooks to generate the output table files